-EXPECTATIONS
+5 EXPECTATIONS

-- .1 All staff and visitors will: - Be familiar with this safeguarding policy; - Be subject to Safer Recruitment processes and checks, whether they are new staff, supply staff, contractors, volunteers etc. - Be involved in the implementation of individual education programmes, integrated support plans, child in need plans and interagency child protection plans; - Be alert to signs and indicators of possible abuse (See Appendix One for current definitions and indicators); - Record concerns and give the record to the Designated Safeguarding Manager Mrs Heard or another DSL trained staff member (Mrs Walker, Miss Greaves, Miss Richards, Miss Asghar or Mrs Drubhra).
+- .1 All staff and visitors will: - Be familiar with this safeguarding policy; - Be subject to Safer Recruitment processes and checks, whether they are new staff, supply staff, contractors, volunteers etc. - Be involved in the implementation of individual education programmes, integrated support plans, child in need plans and interagency child protection plans; - Be alert to signs and indicators of possible abuse (See Appendix One for current definitions and indicators); - Record concerns and give the record to the Designated Safeguarding Manager Mrs Heard or another DSL trained staff member.

-- Deal with a disclosure of abuse from a child in line with the guidance in Appendix Two you must inform the Designated Safeguarding Manager immediately and provide a written account as soon as possible. - Staff training, based on BCC's training model will be undertaken by all staff alongside additional online training in Prevent.
+- .2 Deal with a disclosure of abuse from a child in line with the guidance in Appendix Two you must inform the Designated Safeguarding Manager immediately and provide a written account as soon as possible. - a.
+Staff training, based on BCC's training model will be undertaken by all staff alongside additional online training in Prevent.
 All new starters will be trained in Safeguarding as they join the School.
 Regular updates will be given during briefings and on Professional Development Days (PDD), alongside any relevant guidance as needs be.

-THE DESIGNATED SAFEGUARDING LEAD
+6 THE DESIGNATED SAFEGUARDING LEAD